joeyklee/bc-climate-explorer/examples/create-new-controller/README.md

         - [Error Messages](#error-messages)
         - [Module Base](#module-base)
         - [Initialization of the ids and the path](#initialization-of-the-ids-and-the-path)
-# What's a controller in bc-climate-explorer
+# What's a controller in the bc-climate-explorer
 The controller connects the model (data) with the view.
 In this project it practically means the data that the controller gets from the model will be loaded into the html file.
 [HandlebarsJS](http://handlebarsjs.com/) is the framework that we use for that purpose.

 # Roadmap to create a new controller (example)
 Say you want to create a new controller called "**awesomeController**".
 To do so, just let the steps below guide you through the process.

 1. Create a file called "`<name-of-module>Controller.js`" in the appropriate module folder.
 The name of the controller should always start with the name of the module.
 Lets say we want to create one in the `awesome` module, so the file name has to be `awesomeController.js`.
 To do that we assume you already have created a module in the [src/modules](../../src/modules) folder.
-If you want to know how to do that look at the [create-new-module](../create-new-module) example.
+If you want to know how you can accomplish this just look at the [create-new-module](../create-new-module) example.

-Here an example of how a module should look like with the created `awesomeController.js` mentioned above.
+Here is an example of how a module should look like with the created `awesomeController.js` mentioned above.

 ![example_folder_file_names](https://github.com/joeyklee/bc-climate-explorer/blob/master/examples/create-new-controller/images/example_folder_file_names.png)